boldingd/EclipsePhaseContent/Kainouda2035.md

 Kainouda 2035 is an asteroid colony in the main belt.
 It was originally — and to a great extent still is — an Extropian project; it was claimed by the Kainouda 2035 Development Company (The KDC), which then sold shares of it to other parties, chiefly Extropians, for development.
-Since then, it has come to be dominated by the Thistledown Cooperative, a large Extropian Mutualist cooperative – although large swaths of the asteroid are still run along anarcho-capitalist lines, and it hosts outposts of several other polities as well.
+Since then, it has come to be dominated by the Thistledown Cooperative, a large Extropian Mutualist cooperative – although large swaths of the asteroid are still run along anarco-capitalist lines, and it hosts outposts of several other polities as well.

 > **Anarcat**: this hab is kind of what I love about the belt; so many different people and communities, all crammed in together, and managing to get along pretty well.
 >